bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

    the geodesic on the hyperboloid extending out the infinity, that is, as the arc approaches the circumference it's approaching the "infinity" of the plane.
+2. This means distances at the edge of the circle grow exponentially as you move toward the edge of the circle (compared to their Euclidean distances).
-2. Each arc approaches the circumference at a 90 degree angle, this is just works out as a result of the math of the hyperboloid and the projection.
+3. Each arc approaches the circumference at a 90 degree angle, this is just works out as a result of the math of the hyperboloid and the projection.
    The straight line in this case is a point that passes through the "bottom" of the hyperboloid :math:`(0, 0, 1)`.
-3. In this case, we can see 3 lines that are parallel and actually diverge from each other (also known as "ultra parallel").
+4. In this case, we can see 3 lines that are parallel and actually diverge from each other (also known as "ultra parallel").
 This is a consequence of changing Euclid's fifth postulate regarding parallel lines (see the box above).
 A more clear example is Figure 13.
 Here we see that we can have an infinite number